 Students: Fines will be charged to the student's account if not appealed or paid within fifteen days.

 Faculty and Staff: Should pay fines when received to avoid further action.
 Subsequent vehicle registration will be withheld until all citations have been paid.

 - Vehicles with multiple citations could be towed for identification and payment of citations.

 - Delayed Registration and Fines: Fines for citations on unregistered vehicles that are subsequently identified or registered by students are automatically billed to students' accounts.
 Faculty and staff member should pay citations when received to avoid further actions.

 When checks are returned by a bank for insufficient funds, closed accounts, etc., the amount of the check will be billed to the appropriate student account, or payroll deducted.
 A return fee of $25 will also be billed or deducted to cover costs of processing the charges.

-NOTE : Fines for citations by students, faculty, or staff are automatically billed to students' accounts or withheld through payroll deduction if not appealed within 15 days.
+NOTE : Fines for citations by students are automatically billed to Student Accounts if not appealed within 15 days.

 Common Violations and Fines